MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/case-enh-config.md

 # Enable enhanced case forms for multisession apps

-Enable the enhanced **Quick case form** and **Full case form**  options, if you want your agents to see the enhanced quick case form and full case form, while creating a new case in the Customer Service workspace."
+Enable the enhanced **Quick case form** and **Full case form**  options, if you want your agents to see the enhanced quick case form and full case form, while creating a new case in the Customer Service workspace app."

 > [!NOTE]
 > The enhanced case creation experience is available only in the Customer Service workspace app and not in other applications including Omnichannel for Customer service and Customer Service Hub.